syncfusion/ej2-locale/README.md

 | vi     | Vietnamese - Vietnam           |
 | zh       | Chinese - China                |

-## How To load locale text for Essential JS 2 components
+## How to load locale text for Essential JS 2 components

 To load translation object in Essential JS 2 components, you can load locale object in L10.load function from ej.base.
 For example, In the below code snippet we have loaded the locale file for Arabic culture.